 If you think that I’m just one person who is off her rocker and there is no one else like me, I encourage you to consider some of the resources below that feature churches that hold to the authority of the Scripture.
+They are also people who believe in the authority of the Scriptures and women functioning freely.
 Then you can spend some time going through my site.
 There is much information here for someone who truly wants to begin exploring the idea of being a conservative biblical egalitarian.

 The first is a video by a church in Texas that just went through a lengthy process of determining their views on this topic.